RoyAwesome/WorldSmith/README.md

 * penguinwizzard for figuring out how to write maps
 * tet, Sir_Kane, and hex6 for finding the strings for most of the flags and enums
 * Quintinity for some incredibly helpful commits
+* OrangeSodaSmurf for providing a coupon for a free domain name